 Use lucrative to refer to a business or investment that makes money.
 While your parents might want you to pursue a lucrative career, you're committed to your plan of becoming a professional mime.

-This adjective is from Latin lucrātīvus, from lucrātus, from lucrārī "to profit," from lucrum "profit."
-In Latin, lucrum also meant "greed," a negative sense preserved in the English phrase filthy lucre "shameful profit or gain."
-But there is no shame in the sense of lucrative––if you're lawn mowing job proves lucrative over the summer, you might be able to buy yourself an old car.
+This adjective is from the Latin word lucrum, meaning "profit."
+In Latin, lucrum also meant "greed," a negative sense preserved in the English phrase filthy lucre, or "shameful profit or gain."
+But the word lucrative doesn't carry a similar sense of shame — if your lawn-mowing job proves lucrative over the summer, you might be able to buy yourself a used car.